The No Surprises Act (NSA)

 • Dismissed cases due to technical mistakes

-Carriers frequently challenge filings on minor technicalities, including data entry errors, to avoid paying IDR awards.
+Carriers frequently challenge filings on eligibility or minor technicalities, including data entry errors, and will even use these technicalities as a pretext to avoid paying otherwise binding NSA awards.

 How We Support Providers